 Social Media Policy

-The Social Media outlets of Baltimore City Department of Public Works (DPW) are not monitored on a 24/7 basis.
-To report an emergency such as a water leak or sewer overflow, or to submit a routine service request, contact 311, or 410-396-5352, or visit the 311-services's website.
+The Social Media outlets of the Baltimore City Department of Public Works (DPW) are not monitored on a 24/7 basis.
+To report an emergency such as a water leak or sewer overflow, or to submit a routine service request, contact 311 or, 410-396-5352, or visit the 311-services website.

 Posting comments, photographs, videos, or other messages to DPW through a Social Media Site does not constitute notice, legal or otherwise, to the City.
 All such correspondence should be directed to the appropriate DPW office or City agency.

 DPW reserves the right to moderate or delete comments if they:

 - Incite, promote, threaten or encourage criminal activities, including violence

 - Contain information that may compromise the security, safety, or health of the public